ruchisahota/gaia/v1/doc/documentation.md

 #### `type (enum)`

-Type of the container ecosystem
+Type of the container ecosystem.

 | Characteristics | Value                             |
 | -               | -:                                |